Within .NET, a wide range of technologies are encompassed, covering almost any type of application and development need we might encounter.

 Obsolete

-It has been replaced by ASP.NET Core.
+It was replaced by ASP.NET Core

 ASP.NET Core